 Burnishing is a method of applying color with very heavy pressure.
 When you burnish, you’re essentially “grinding the colors together” and pushing them down into the tooth of the paper.

 This is the easiest way to lighten a color, but it may also keep you from using any of the other methods described in this post.
 Depending on the number of layers already on the paper, burnishing should work.

 The following tips are based on your having a lot of layers on the paper, with the final few layers applied with medium-heavy pressure or heavier.

 Different Ways to Burnish

-If you want to lighten the color without changing it, burnish with a white pencil.
-The white will not cover the dark color, but it will tint the color.
+If you want to lighten the color without changing it, burnish with white.
+White will tint the color without covering it.
+However, white may make the color look chalky.
 You could also use a lighter value of the same dark color if you need to lighten the color only slightly.
 For example, a light green over a dark green.